 Topps continues its tradition of bringing a late-season version of its Heritage set to collectors.

-2022 Topps Heritage High Number, scheduled for release some time in November, continues the simple design the original 1973 Topps baseball card set.
+2022 Topps Heritage High Number, scheduled for release on December 7, continues the simple design the original 1973 Topps baseball card set.

 Hobby boxes will continue to have one hit and one box loader.
 The hit could be an autograph or a memorabilia card, and there will be three different possibilities for box loaders.

 A typical hobby box will contain 24 packs, with nine cards to a pack.
 The set itself will be 200 base cards and 25 short prints.
 Similar to the Topps Update series, the Heritage High Numbers set adds focus to up-and-coming rookies and players that have switched teams.